fuadmoin/library/README.md

 ### Key Features <a name="key-features"></a>

-This is to showcase my abilities.
+This is to showcase javascript skill.

 - **Web designs**